Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 By default, this folder is placed at the root of the LRR installation, but you can configure it to use any folder on your machine instead.
 The content folder is subdirectory-aware, so you can easily drop-in an already sorted collection.

 The content folder can be write-only if you so desire, but the caveat is that the thumbnail subfolder \(`/thumb`\) needs write rights to function properly for the time being.
-You can use a symbolic link if you want the thumbnail folder to be located somewhere else.
+See the section below if you want to move the thumbnail subfolder somewhere else.

 {% hint style="success" %}
 The following formats are supported by LRR for Archives: